tariqhawis/tariqhawis.github.io/_posts/2021-11-03-Create-your-own-vpn-with-openvpn.md

 Next, proceed with the "Create Client VPN ovpn File" section down below.

-### Approach No.2 Generate Key & CSR At The Client
+### 2nd Aproach.
+Generate The Key/CSR at The Client

 You may require this approach if you don't want the clients' key to leave his hard drive.
 This is a better choice from security aspect.